ReArquitecto/music-generator/README.md

 To handle that case, just run the default python http server:
 `python -m http.server &`

-To generate a complet set of flashcards, run fc_gen.py.
+To generate a complet set of flashcards, run fcset_gen.py.
 View them in your browser at [http://localost:8000/output/html](http://localost:8000/output/html)

 # Plans/Hopes

-- [ ] refactor for better use by PM (e.g. fc_gen shouldn't display the output)
+- [x] refactor for better use by PM (e.g. fcset_gen shouldn't display the output)
+- [ ] refactor for API (generate control panel, interpret responses)
 - [x] generate flashcards in xml (and html just for local viewing), in all key signatures:
   - [x] single notes
   - [x] intervals (m3, 3, 4, b5, 5, 6, and octave)